Japanese kitchen: Water

 Fire was a part of a kitchen from the start, but water was late in becoming a part.

 In the Yayoi period (300 B.C. to A.D.
 250), the cultivation of rice became widespread, and villages would be constructed near a marsh and a lowland.
 The water was muddy and asaido (浅井戸) lit.) shallow wells, were constructed.
 An asaido was filled with sand and pebbles through which the water flowed to filter out mud and larger organisms.
 A deeper well was also dug and sometimes a hollowed log was inserted into the well to prevent the walls' collapse.
 A pot was used to scoop water.

 It was not long before people started improving on these primitive wells.
 The area around a well was tiled with stones, then fune (水船) was invented.
-Wooden or bamboo shafts were used to carry water from nearby wells and springs to a fune or manually filled by women.
-Water was carried from these fune to a water vase from where it was used.
+Wooden or bamboo shafts were used to carry water from nearby wells and springs to a fune, or it was manually filled by women.
+Water was carried from these fune to a water vase whence it was used.
 Sometimes a fune was made inside a house, but it did not have the function of a sink.
 It was used to collect and store water and nothing more.
 Fune later became a part of a Japanese garden.

 The first time that a sink appeared in a drawing was in the Bokie (慕帰絵) written in the early Muromachi period.
 The kitchen of the Nanrou temple (南瀧院) had a large sunokoyuka (すのこ床) lit. drainboard floor, next to a stove with a water filled oke and hisyaku (syaku) for washing.
 This sunokoyuka was made with split bamboo and water would drain through gaps between the canes.
-Even though in many places a sunokoyuka was made over a river and washing was done, to make a part of the kitchen floor into sunokoyuka to use as a drain was an innovation.
+Even though in a number of places a sunokoyuka was made over a river and washing was done, to make a part of the kitchen floor into sunokoyuka to use as a drain was an innovation.
 This did not pose a health problem as kitchen scraps were meticulously collected and used to make a compost.
 Few Japanese ate meat due to the Emperor's decree in the 8th century and animals and birds were slaughtered away from a house.
 Until late Edo period, this type of kitchen was widely used.